Iran targets busiest international airport as top UN body demands halt to attacks on Gulf neighbors

 DUBAI, United Arab Emirates (AP) — Iran targeted the world’s busiest international airport Wednesday and attacked commercial ships as U.S. and Israeli strikes rocked Tehran, while the United Nations' most powerful body demanded a halt to the Islamic Republic’s strikes on its Gulf neighbors that threaten global oil supplies.

 The latest attacks marked an escalation in Iran's campaign aimed at generating enough global economic pain to pressure the United States and Israel to end the war that started 12 days ago.
-But there were no signs that the conflict was letting up.
+But there were no signs that the conflict was subsiding.

+On Thursday, an Iranian attack sparked a major fire on Bahrain’s Muharraq Island, home to the island kingdom’s international airport.
+Authorities urged people to stay indoors and close windows to avoid smoke.
+The airport has jet fuel tanks, and other tanks in the area serve the kingdom’s oil industry.

+Also, an attack on Iraq’s Basra port killed at least one person and forced a halt to operations at all the country’s oil terminals.
+Farhan al-Fartousi, the director-general of the General Company for Ports of Iraq, said the attack targeted a vessel in a ship-to-ship transfer area at the port on the Persian Gulf.
+Iraq’s commercial ports remained open, though the oil terminals had been shut, according to his statement carried by the state-run Iraqi News Agency.

 The first week of war with Iran cost the United States $11.3 billion, according to the Pentagon, which provided the estimate to Congress in a briefing earlier this week, according to a person familiar with the situation who spoke on condition of anonymity to discuss the private meeting.
 The military reported spending $5 billion on munitions alone in the war's first weekend.

-Note: This story has corrected the name of Bahrain's U.N. ambassador and corrected the location of the Beirut strike by removing the word “eastern.”